ahoxha/matrix/README.md

 # matrix

 Find the order of matrix multiplication to ensure the minimal number of operations.

-<p>When multipying a chain of matrices, provided they all comply with the multiplication requiremends, the order in which the
+<p>When multiplying a chain of matrices, provided they all comply with the multiplication requirements, the order in which the
 multiplication is performed produces different numbers of calculations.
 The <strong>matrix</strong> program can be used to find the order that, if followed, produces the minimum number of operations, hence a cheaper route in terms of calculations.